Foxk2p/Movie-Blog/README.md

 ### Getting Started:

-To begin, simply login/sign up for free at the top of the page or search any movie in the top right corner to read others' reviews.
+To begin, simply log in or sign up for free at the top of the page.
+To search for a movie or write/view posts, use the respective navigation bar menu items in the top right corner.

 ### Built With: